-Intensity Description of Effect Ι Very Weak Intensity Can only be noticed or felt by people who are in the right situation and circumstance Furniture's or things which are not correctly positioned may move or be slightly displaced Slight shaking or vibrations will form on water or liquid surfaces in containers П Slightly Weak Intensity Can be noticed or felt by people who are resting inside homes Things that are hanged on walls would slightly sway, shake or vibrate The shaking or vibrations on water or liquid surfaces in containers would be highly noticeable Ш Weak Intensity Can be noticed and felt by more people inside homes or buildings especially those situated at high levels.
+Intensity Description of Effect I Very Weak Intensity • Can only be noticed or felt by people who are in the right situation and circumstance • Furniture's or things which are not correctly positioned may move or be slightly displaced • Slight shaking or vibrations will form on water or liquid surfaces in containers II Slightly Weak Intensity Can be noticed or felt by people who are resting inside homes Things that are hanged on walls would slightly sway, shake or vibrate The shaking or vibrations on water or liquid surfaces in containers would be highly noticeable III Weak Intensity • Can be noticed and felt by more people inside homes or buildings especially those situated at high levels.
 Some may even feel dizzy.
-The quake at this stage can be described as though a small truck had passed nearby.
-Things that are hanged on walls would sway, shake or vibrate a little more strongly.
-The shaking or vibrations on water or liquid surfaces in containers would be more vigorous and stronger IV Slightly Strong Intensity Can be noticed and felt by most people inside homes and even those outside.
+The quake at this stage can be described as if a small truck has passed nearby. • Things that are hanged on walls would sway, shake or vibrate a little more strongly.
+The shaking or vibrations on water or liquid surfaces in containers would be more vigorous and stronger IV Slightly Strong Intensity • Can be noticed and felt by most people inside homes and even those outside.
 Those who are lightly asleep may be awakened.
-The quake at this stage can be described as though a heavy truck had passed nearby.
-Things that are hanged on walls would sway, shake or vibrate strongly.
-Plates and glasses would also vibrate and shake, as well as doors and windows.
+The quake at this stage can be described as if a heavy truck has passed nearby. • Things that are hanged on walls would sway, shake or vibrate strongly.
+Plates and glasses as well as doors and windows would also vibrate and shake.
 Floors and walls of wooden houses or structures would slightly squeak.
-Stationary vehicles would slightly shake.
-The shaking or vibrations on water or liquid surfaces in containers would be very strong.
-It is possible to hear a slight reverberating sound from the environment V Strong Intensity Can be felt and noticed by almost all people whether they are inside or outside structures.
+Stationary vehicles would slightly shake. • The shaking or vibrations on water or liquid surfaces in containers would be very strong.
+It is possible to hear a slight reverberating sound from the environment V Strong Intensity • Can be felt and noticed by almost all people whether they are inside or outside structures.
 Many will be awakened from sleep and be surprised.
 Some may even rush out of their homes or buildings in fear.
-The vibrations and shaking that can be felt inside or outside structures will be very strong.
-Things that are hanged on walls would sway, shake or vibrate much more strongly and intensely.
+The vibrations and shaking that can be felt inside or outside structures will be very strong. • Things that are hanged on walls would sway, shake or vibrate much more strongly and intensely.
 Plates and glasses would also vibrate and shake much strongly and some may even break.
-Small or lightly weighted objects and furniture would rock and fall off.
+Small or light weight objects and furniture would rock and fall off.
 Stationary vehicles would shake more vigorously.

-The shaking or vibrations on water or liquid surfaces in containers would be very strong which will cause the liquid to spill over.
+• The shaking or vibrations on water or liquid surfaces in containers would be very strong which will cause the liquid to spill over.
 Plant or tree stem, branches and leaves would shake or vibrate slightly.
-VI Very Strong Intensity Many will be afraid of the very strong shaking and vibrations that they will feel, causing them to lose their sense of balance, and most people to run out of homes or building structures.
-Those who are in moving vehicles will feel as though they are having a flat tire.
-Heavy objects or furniture would be displaced from original positions.
-Small hanging bells would shake and ring.
-Outer surfaces of concrete walls may crack.
-Old or fragile houses, buildings or structures would be slightly damaged.